sandyavs/mealplanner-wiki/Test-case-portfolio-v1.0-and-2.0.md

 7. Add a new item called Fresh Parsley
 8. Click on the Primary Ingredient field, and confirm you will be able to see Dried Parsley Flakes among the options.
 9. Save.
+Click on the Primary Ingredient field
+Select one of the meal's existing ingredient 'Dried Parsley Flakes' among the options.
+Click Save

 ## Expected Behaviour:

-In the Admin UI, while creating ingredients, when clicking over the Substitute Ingredient drop down, it should display the correct options to select from.
+Ingredients page has an ingredient 'Fresh Parsley' with primary ingredient 'Dried Parsley Flakes'.
 This ensures flexibility and ease of use in managing product information and categorization.

 ## Test Results:
-Passed as in the Admin UI,  when clicking over the Substitute Ingredient drop down, it displays the expected primary ingredients options to select from.
+Passed .
+In Admin UI, Ingredient page displays ingredient 'Fresh Parsley' with primary ingredient 'Dried Parsley Flakes'.

 ![image](https://github.com/CivicTechFredericton/mealplanner/assets/168258664/6faf6765-2dff-42bd-9eb0-22ef3b869525)
 ![image](https://github.com/CivicTechFredericton/mealplanner/assets/168258664/9b8dfbe1-f1a8-43ec-8e10-b75d8aaed70d)